openucx/ucc/docs/doxygen/events.md

 interact with execution threads that are asynchronous (offloaded collective execution) which can be implemented on GPUs, DPUs, or remote CPUs.

-In the event-driven execution, the events are generated when there is an event in the UCC library.
-The event can include that an operation posted or completed.
+UCC supports triggering collective operations by library-generated and user-generated events.
+The library events are generated on posting or completion of operations.
+The user-generated events include the completion of compute or communication operations.
+With a combination of library-generated and user-generated events, one can build dependencies between compute and collective operations, or between the collective operations.

-The users can launch the UCC collective operations through the triggered operations.
-Besides the execution engine, events and event queues are key for event-driven execution.
-The operations on the execution engines generate events that are stored on the event queues.
+Besides the execution engine, events are key for event-driven execution.
+The operations on the execution engines generate events that are stored internally on the execution engines.
 The valid events are defined by @ref ucc\_event\_type\_t.
+If the underlying hardware doesn't support event-driven execution, the implementations can implement this with the event queues or lists.

 The interaction between the user and library is through the UCC interfaces. @ref ucc\_ee\_create creates execution engines.
-The number and type of events queues on the execution engine are configurable during the creation time.
-The user or library can generate an event and post it to the event queues using @ref ucc\_ee\_set\_event interface.
+The user or library can generate an event and post it to the execution engines using @ref ucc\_ee\_set\_event interface.
 The user can wait on the events with the @ref ucc\_ee\_wait interface.
+The user can get the event from the ee using ucc\_ee\_get\_event interface and acknowledge the event with ucc\_ee\_ack\_event interface.
+Once acknowledged, the library destroys the event.

 Thread Mode: While in the UCC\_THREAD\_MULTIPLE mode, the execution engine and operations can be invoked from multiple threads.

 Order: All non-triggered operations posted to the execution engine are executed in-order.
 However, there are no ordering guarantees between the execution